What is a reserved balance?

 Reserved balances reduce the ongoing risks of bank chargebacks and fraudulent payments passing through CoinJar, allowing more flexible daily deposit limits.

 When making a new bank transfer into CoinJar, that amount is automatically added to your reserved balance - and must remain within your CoinJar for up to seven days.
 Once the reserved balance period has ended, those funds can be sent it to an external digital currency address, loaded onto CoinJar Swipe, or withdrawn to a linked bank account.
 This temporary period is determined automatically depending on account history and deposit amounts.

-Until those seven days have elapsed, that deposit amount can be traded freely - buying and selling digital currencies is unrestricted.
-As soon as the seven days have passed, the amount can be sent on to any external digital currency address, or withdrawn once more to your linked bank account.
+In the meantime, the deposited amount can be traded freely - buying and selling digital currencies is unrestricted.
+Once your reserved balance has reset, the amount in your CoinJar can be sent on to any external digital currency address, or withdrawn once more to your linked bank account.

 Managing your reserved balance

 You can check your reserved balance at any time - it is displayed with your Portfolio balance in the Accounts section of CoinJar.
 Like daily limits, reserved balances are on a rolling time frame - if your bank transfer arrives at 10:00am on a Monday, your reserve will automatically be cleared that same time the following Monday.

 If you do foresee the need to make a digital currency payment to an external address, please ensure you consider the reserve period.
 Funds can always be stored within your CoinJar's Cash Account, Hedged Accounts, or digital currency accounts to be used later for immediate external payments.

 Reserved balances do not affect incoming digital currency payments, or non-reversible payment methods such as Blueshyft.
 Any funds that enter your CoinJar via these payment methods can be withdrawn to your linked bank account or sent to an external address at any time - provided there is no significant price fluctuation as described below.